rstudio/rstudio-docker-products/server-pro/README.md

 ### User Provisioning

-By default, the container will create a test user, which you can control or disable with the environment
-variables: `RSP_TESTUSER`, `RSP_TESTUSER_PASSWD`, `RSP_TESTUSER_UID`.
+By default, the container will create a test user, which you can control or disable with the environment variables: `RSP_TESTUSER`, `RSP_TESTUSER_PASSWD`, `RSP_TESTUSER_UID`.

 #### sssd / LDAP / Active Directory

-If you have a directory available to provision users, `sssd` is installed in the container and enabled by default ( see `Process Management` below).
+If you have a directory (LDAP server, Active Directory, etc.) available to provision users, `sssd` is installed in the container and enabled by default ( see `Process Management` below).
 In order to make use of it, you will need to mount your own configuration file into `/etc/sssd/conf.d/`.
 For instance,

 _sssd.conf_
 ```ini